 - lexis of shared traits: both musicians sing/play; both are remote;

 - metaphor: the point at which music becomes tangible to listeners seen as raised from an invisible source ‘wellhead’;

 - simile: singing like road; piano notes like water etc.

-Heaney reaches out to touch his unsighted childhood neighbour (That blind-from-birth, sweet-voiced, withdrawn musician) a source of wonder (a silver vein in heavy clay./ Night water glittering in the light of day in the guise of an ordinary person (just our neighbour, Rosie Keenan).
+In the second sonnet Heaney spells out what was remarkable about his childhood neighbour – unsighted (blind-from-birth), gifted (sweet-voiced) and shy (withdrawn musician) – a rich source of wonder out of coarse mid-Ulster geology (silver vein in heavy clay), an unbounded glow (night water glittering in the light of day) all wrapped up in the unremarkable guise of an ordinary person (just our neighbour, Rosie Keenan).